-And “where can I order cbd products online, and is that even safe?”
+And “where can I order safe, high quality CBD products online, and is that even possible?”

 To be fair, it’s reasonable to be concerned.
 The CBD market is widely unregulated.
 While the FDA has approved its first CBD-based medication, the rest of the industry has no FDA oversight, resulting in a “buyer beware” scenario.
 One study found that many CBD products on the market greatly exaggerated the amount of CBD in their products and that some don’t even contain any CBD.
 Even worse, some products had dangerous levels of toxins or heavy metals.

 But there is a segment of the CBD market where reputable manufacturers stand behind the science of CBD and know that it can help people.
 Their single goal is to get high-quality, effective products into the hands of consumers.